-The Swedenborg Society is celebrating its 200th anniversary throughout 2010.
-We have a diverse program of events - publications and activities, including talks, film screenings, exhibitions, as well as other social events - in honour of Emanuel Swedenborg and the Society's seminal role in perpetuating his legacy.
-See a full list of events 2010 here.
+The Swedenborg Society celebrated its 200th anniversary throughout 2010.
+We had a diverse program of events, publications and activities - including talks, film screenings, exhibitions, as well as other social events - in honour of Emanuel Swedenborg and the Society's seminal role in perpetuating his legacy.